Colin Goldberg: Career

 After completing his undergraduate degree, Goldberg moved to New York City's East Village, where he worked in digital design for advertising firms.
-During this period, he also began experimenting artistically with digital tools.
+It was at this time that he began his artistic experimentation with digital tools.

-In 2011, Goldberg used the term Techspressionism as the title of a solo exhibition in Southampton, New York.
-The exhibition catalog included an essay by Helen A. Harrison, Director of the Pollock-Krasner House and Study Center, who related the concept to developments in Expressionist ideas.
+Goldberg coined the term Techspressionism in 2011 as the title of a solo exhibition in Southampton, New York.
+The catalog essay was written by Helen A. Harrison, Director of the Pollock-Krasner House and Study Center, who described Techspressionism as the next phase of development in Expressionist ideas.

-Goldberg received an artist grant from the Pollock-Krasner Foundation, which supported the acquisition of a large-format printer for his studio.
-In 2014, he authored the Techspressionist Manifesto, a text discussing the intersection of art and technology.
-The term Techspressionism was later referenced as a movement in Wired magazine.
+Goldberg was awarded an artist grant from the Pollock-Krasner Foundation, which he used to purchase a large-format printer for his studio.
+In 2014, he wrote the Techspressionist Manifesto as a reaction to the fine art community's resistance to technology.
+Techspressionism was first described as a movement in Wired magazine later that year.

 In 2015, he was an artist-in-residence at The Studios of Key West.

-In September 2020, Goldberg initiated the first "Techspressionist Salon," a virtual artist meetup on Zoom.
-Participants included Steve Miller, Patrick Lichty, Oz Van Rosen, and Harrison, who joined in an advisory capacity.
-The salon has continued as a bi-weekly online meeting.
+In September 2020, Goldberg organized the first "Techspressionist Salon" artist meetup on Zoom, which included artists Steve Miller, Patrick Lichty and Oz Van Rosen as well as Harrison, who agreed to act in an advisory role to the nascent artist group.
+The salons have continued as a bi-weekly meetup of the group.

-In April 2021, the exhibition Techspressionism — Digital & Beyond opened at the Southampton Arts Center in Southampton, New York.
-Curated by Goldberg, the show featured works by over 90 artists from more than 20 countries.
-The term Techspressionism has also circulated on social media, with over 40,000 posts using the hashtag #techspressionism on Instagram as of April 2022.
+Harrison suggested that an exhibition be organized around Techspressionist, and on April 21, 2021, “Techspressionism — Digital & Beyond,” the first such exhibition, opened at the Southampton Arts Center in Southampton, New York.
+Curated by Goldberg, the show included work by more than 90 artists from 20-plus countries.
+The use of the hashtag #techspressionism on Instagram is the primary way that the idea has proliferated globally, with over 40,000 Instagram posts using the hashtag as of April 2022.

 Artistic style and influences

-Goldberg has cited the Abstract Expressionist painters of the 1950s as an influence, including his undergraduate painting professor Angelo Ippolito, who introduced him to abstraction.
-He began incorporating abstract elements into his work in the mid-1990s while working professionally with computers in New York City.
+Goldberg was influenced by the Abstract Expressionist painters of the 1950s, including his undergraduate painting professor Angelo Ippolito, who first introduced him to abstraction.
+The artist began to incorporate abstraction into his work when he began working professionally with computers in New York City in the mid-1990s.

-He has also noted the influence of his maternal grandmother, Kimiye Ebisu, a calligrapher who taught shodō in Hawaii and Japan.
-The role of Japanese aesthetics in Goldberg’s work has been discussed by artist and writer Eric Ernst.
+Other influences include the artist's maternal grandmother Kimiye Ebisu, an calligrapher who taught shodō in Hawaii and Japan.
+The influence of Japanese aesthetics on the artist's work was explored by artist and writer Eric Ernst, grandson of the surrealist painter Max Ernst and son of the abstract expressionist artist Jimmy Ernst.